Supersonic transport: Engines

-Structural issues
+Structure

 Supersonic vehicle speeds demand narrower wing and fuselage designs, and are subject to greater stresses and temperatures.
 This leads to aeroelasticity problems, which require heavier structures to minimize unwanted flexing.
 SSTs also require a much stronger (and therefore heavier) structure because their fuselage must be pressurized to a greater differential than subsonic aircraft, which do not operate at the high altitudes necessary for supersonic flight.
 These factors together meant that the empty weight per seat of Concorde is more than three times that of a Boeing 747.

-Concorde and the TU-144 were both constructed of conventional aluminum: Concorde of Hiduminium and TU-144 of duralumin.
-However, more modern materials such as carbon fibre and Kevlar are much stronger in tension for their weight (important to deal with pressurization stresses) as well as being more rigid.
-As the per-seat weight of the structure is much higher in an SST design, any improvements will lead to a greater percentage improvement than the same changes in a subsonic aircraft.
+Concorde and the Tu-144 were both constructed of conventional aluminum: Concorde of Hiduminium and Tu-144 of duralumin.
+Modern, advanced materials were not to come out of development for a few decades.
+These materials, such as carbon fibre and Kevlar are much stronger for their weight (important to deal with stresses) as well as being more rigid.
+As per-seat weight of the structure is much higher in an SST design, structural improvements would have led to a greater proportional improvement than the same changes in a subsonic aircraft.

-High costs
+Cost

 Higher fuel costs and lower passenger capacities due to the aerodynamic requirement for a narrow fuselage make SSTs an expensive form of commercial civil transportation compared with subsonic aircraft.
 For example, the Boeing 747 can carry more than three times as many passengers as Concorde while using approximately the same amount of fuel.

 Nevertheless, fuel costs are not the bulk of the price for most subsonic aircraft passenger tickets.
 For the transatlantic business market that SST aircraft were utilized for, Concorde was actually very successful, and was able to sustain a higher ticket price.
 Now that commercial SST aircraft have stopped flying, it has become clearer that Concorde made substantial profit for British Airways.

-Takeoff noise
+Noise pollution

-One of the problems with Concorde and the Tu-144's operation was the high engine noise levels, associated with very high jet velocities used during take-off, and even more importantly flying over communities near the airport.
+Extreme jet velocities used during take-off caused Concorde and Tu-144s to produce significant take-off noise.
+Communities near the airport were affected by high engine noise levels, which prompted some regulators to disfavor the practice.
 SST engines need a fairly high specific thrust (net thrust/airflow) during supersonic cruise, to minimize engine cross-sectional area and, thereby, nacelle drag.
 Unfortunately this implies a high jet velocity, which makes the engines noisy, particularly at low speeds/altitudes and at take-off.

 Therefore, a future SST might well benefit from a variable cycle engine, where the specific thrust (and therefore jet velocity and noise) is low at take-off, but is forced high during supersonic cruise.
 Transition between the two modes would occur at some point during the climb and back again during the descent (to minimize jet noise upon approach).
 The difficulty is devising a variable cycle engine configuration that meets the requirement for a low cross-sectional area during supersonic cruise.